sftcd/tinfoil/README.md

 not get the confidentiality they expect.
 Note that SMTP/TLS is almost ubiquituous today and that 2-TLS session setups are common, e.g. if the intermediary MTA does AV scanning.
+In this case, the relevant parties to the communication (for the RFC2804 definition) are the mail senders and receivers and the AV scanning MTA is the third party that enables wiretapping, just as a telco (with whom the caller or callee presumably has a contract) is the third party in traditional wiretaps.

+As another example, consider vanity domain web sites where the domain holder doesn't have shell access to the machine that hosts the web site.
+(Wordpress.com has millions of such users, as to many many other sites.)
+If the hoster in that case turns on this interface and provide private keys to someone who has access to the ciphertext TLS packets, then that is wiretapping.
+In this scenario two people who are e.g. using wordpress comments to communicate are the first and second parties and the hoster is the third party, in the role of the telco in a traditional wiretap.

+It does not matter that in these cases the third party (AV scanner or hoster) has access to the cleartext but does not supply that to the consumer of the wiretap - whether the wiretap is based on runtime or later decryption of captured packets, or on playing back physical tapes of a conversation, or on consuming a live feed from the telco-equivalent is immaterial - the end result is that the first and second parties communications are being wiretapped according to the definitions in RFC2804.

 ## Feel free to add older/other break-TLS proposal debunking text below here.